 In the public health field, there are several exciting career paths for one to explore!
 This resource guide can be used as a general starting point to explore career options, identify internship opportunities, learn about federal employment information, and discover relevant professional organizations in the public health field.

-To identify what education or training is typical, use the O*Net hyperlinks below and click on "Job Zone."
+To identify what education or training is typical for careers within the public administration field, use the O*Net hyperlinks below and click on "Job Zone."

 As with all majors, the education you receive serves as a foundation of knowledge that prepares you for what you may face in the professional world.
 The career field you chose may require additional education or experience.

 Gaining real-life experience is an ideal way to start a new career.
-This website has an extensive list of internships and fellowships.
-Browse through them; the internships are organized by interest and by federal program.
+The career services website has an extensive list of internships and fellowships.
+Browse through the internships, organized by interest or by federal program.

 The Pathways Program is a federal initiative that offers internship programs for current students and training and career development opportunities for recent graduates.
 Recent graduates must apply within two years of degree or certificate completion (except for veterans, due to their military service obligation, will have up to six years to apply).The internship program for current students replaces the former Student Career Experience Program (SCEP) and Student Temporary Employment Program (STEP).

 PMF is designed to attract to federal service outstanding men and women from a wide variety of academic disciplines who have a clear interest in, and commitment to, a career in the analysis and management of public policies and programs.
 To be eligible for nomination, an individual must be a graduate student completing or expected to complete, during the current academic year, an advanced degree from a qualifying college or university.

 The Workforce Recruitment Program (WRP)